cconrad8/my-core-models/documentation.md

 ### Common Errors

-Not having the "label" column filled out will result in the schema convert function not working
+Not having the "label" column filled out will result in the schema convert function not working Not having "bts:" results in error for schema convert

 ### Tips